ENVIRONMENT

 As basis for our climate strategy and the identification of CO2 hotspots, the Nordex Group annually quantifies its corporate carbon footprint (CCF).

-In 2021, a total of approximately 3,506 kt CO2e were emitted during the business activities of the Nordex Group nearly all GHG emissions fall under the area of Scope 3 at 99.3 %, while direct emissions from Scope 1 were just 0.7 % and the indirect emissions from Scope 2 make up less than 0.1 % of the entire environmental footprint of the Nordex Group.
-The low share of scope 2 emissions shows that our success to switch to entirely green electricity consumption and implement energy-efficiency measures is delivering positive results.
+In 2022, a total of approximately 4,443 kt CO2e were emitted during the business activities of the Nordex Group.
+Nearly all GHG emissions fall under the area of Scope 3 at 99 %, while direct emissions from Scope 1 were approximately 1 % and the indirect emissions from Scope 2 make up less than 0.01 % of the entire emission footprint of the Nordex Group.
+The low share of scope 2 emissions illustrates that our switching to entirely green electricity consumption and implement energy-efficiency measures is delivering positive results.

 SCIENCE-BASED TARGETS

 The annual analysis of the Nordex Group’s corporate carbon footprint provides the basis for the development, monitoring and achievement of ambitious climate targets.
 At the end of 2021, we officially committed to setting SBTs and achieving short- and long-term GHG emissions reductions in keeping with the criteria of the Science Based Targets initiative to reach the 1.5°C target.
-Following the finalization of the development of a climate action plan for reducing scope 1, 2 and 3 emissions, we will define our SBTs for scopes 1 to 3 in 2023.
+Taking 2022 as the base year, the Nordex Group has developed near-term and net-zero SBTs and submitted them for validation to the SBTi at the end of 2023.
+They are expected to be confirmed in 2024.

 TCFD CLIMATE RISK AND OPPORTUNITY ASSESSMENT

-We conducted a thorough assessment of climate-related risks and opportunities in alignment with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) in 2022, which lays the foundation for developing a comprehensive climate change adaptation plan.
+We regularly review our assessment of climate-related risks and opportunities in alignment with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), which lays the foundation for developing a comprehensive climate change adaptation plan.

 IMPROVING THE NORDEX GROUP’S CLIMATE IMPACT

-Since 2021, we have obtained 100 % of our purchased electricity from renewables by taking advantage of various methods including the Group-wide procurement of Energy Attribute Certificates (EACs).
+Since 2021, we have obtained 100% of our purchased electricity from renewables by taking advantage of various methods including the Group-wide procurement of Energy Attribute Certificates (EACs).
 The obtained EACs are verified by third-party labels and predominantly originate from wind- and solar- based electricity.
-We plan to deepen our commitment to 100 % green electricity consumption by developing a corporate Green Electricity Policy.
+As part of our efforts to achieve climate neutrality (scopes 1 and 2) and continuously improve the Nordex Group’s climate impact, we published a globally applicable Green Electricity Policy in 2023.
+With this policy, the Nordex Group provides universal preconditions for commissioning new sites and prioritizing various green electricity products and technologies and underlines our continued commitment to exclusively using green electricity within our operations.

 0304